mcelrath/braidcoin/braidpool_spec.md

 | `miner IP`      | IP address of this miner                                        |
 | [[`parent`, `timestamp`], ...] | An array of block hashes of parent beads and timestamps when those parents were seen |

+[kp]

+Again, why p2tr?

+Why do we need timestamp in the parent pointers?
+I don't think we need it.
+Time is relative anyway :) All the parent pointer captures is "happens before" relationship.

+[/kp]

 The `Uncommitted Metadata` block is intentionally not committed to in the PoW mining process.
 It contains:
 | Field             | Description |